viesturz/klipper-toolchanger/README.md

   # Name of extruder stepper to use for filament motion.
   # When set the main extruder is only used for temperature control.
   # Useful for Y type multi extruder hotends.
-# heater:
- # Name of the heater, defaults to extruder's heater.
 # fan:
   # Name of the fan to use as print cooling fan when this tool is selected.
   # If not set, uses parent fan or does nothing.